Tax Lates Leads

-This list is kept up-to-date every day with the delinquent (or non-delinquent) status of each property owner.
+This tax late list in Arizona, California, Florida, Georgia, PA, Texas, Virginia and United States major areas is kept up-to-date every day with the delinquent (or non-delinquent) status of each property owner.
 It’s a set of information that is constantly changing, with new names being added and old names being removed as people pay (or don’t pay) their property taxes.

 Now let me be very clear…the properties being auctioned off at the tax sale are not the ones we’re interested in.
 Why?
 Because by the time a property has been foreclosed on and put it up for auction, it’s too late.

 At many of these property auctions, the typical investor (aka – you) will have to bid against dozens of other hungry buyers and deal with some serious competition, which can be a recipe for disaster.
 In many cases, these auctions can spiral out of control, with bidding wars.
 The push in price can become far beyond its actual market value… and if you’re someone who needs to find a good deal, this is a problem.

 Is it possible to get good deals at a tax sale?